 Another pretty little thing, the Alpkit titanium Ketul weighs only 113g and holds a litre.
-Its two handles fold down to either side of the lid.
+Its two handles fold down to either side of the lid, but the water comes out of the lid if you pour too quickly and trickles down the side.
 Costs around £60.

 Everyone loves their Kelly Kettle.
 They’re an institution in backpacking and bushcraft and a fantastic piece of kit.